TeacupLion

 Thread Storage Case

-I also purchased Marathon’s plastic thread storage containers, as I’m in California and our low humidity would dry out the thread and make it break easily.
+I also purchased Marathon’s plastic thread storage containers, as our low humidity would dry out the thread and make it break easily.
 These have handles so they’re easy for me to pull out of storage.

 Single embroidery spool standMulti spool holder